 Chair Apisa: We have a motion on the floor.
 All in favor.
 Aye (unanimous voice vote).
 Meeting is adjourned.

 Chair Apisa adjourned the meeting at 2:34 p.m.

 Respectfully submitted by:

 Lisa Oyama

 Lisa Oyama, Commission Support Clerk

-() Approved as circulated (date of meeting approved).
+(X) Approved as circulated (March 11, 2025, meeting).

 () Approved as amended.
-See minutes of meeting.
+See minutes of meeting